Guitar Strings - How to string a guitar. - CleverJoe's Musician Resource

 (for steel string guitars)

 By Greigg Fraser, guitarist/songwriter from London Canada.
+Visit his web site.

 A much over looked but very important technique for any guitarist is how to properly re-string their instrument.
-In this article I’m going to focus on installing steel strings (Click Here for nylon or classical guitar strings).

 First off...be aware of the string gauge you’re using in other words, what your guitar has been set up with.
 If you change the gauge you’ll likely have to re-adjust your truss rod and intonation.
 Also, it’s good to stay with the same brand of string once you’ve found one you like.
 Time and time again I’ve found that even if you’ve kept with the same gauge changing brands can result in further intonation adjustments.